cloudmesh-community/book/chapters/class/516/quicktips.md

 detailed discussion is to be held on what has been improved and is different.

 In this class, it is especially important to address the reproducibility of the deployment.
-A test and benchmark, possibly including a *downloadable* dataset, must be used to verify the correctness of your approach.
+A test and benchmark on multiple clouds, possibly including a downloadable* dataset, must be used to verify the correctness of your approach.

 The project must demonstrate

 1. The use of multiple clouds or cloud services.
-2. The implementation of an abstarct interface to these clouds or services.
+2. The implementation of an abstract interface to these clouds or services.
 3. The implementation of an OpenAPI Specification and interface.
 4. The implementation of an easy deployment.
 5. The implementation of a benchmark.
 6. The easy replication of the project from source from your short documentationion  (via the AI's).
-7. The integration of the project into cloudmesh commands.
+7. The integration of the project into Cloudmesh commands.
 This is super easy.
+8. Assume your project has N members then you need to use and provide a testing infrastructure that works on N+1 clouds.

 #### License